-But it doesn't have to be like that!
-There are several best practices that you can learn and use in your Android project that will ensure its long-term quality:
+However, it doesn't have to be like that!
+There are best practices which you can learn and use in your Android applications that will ensure their long-term quality:

-After completing this course, you'll start writing clean and readable code, organized in small, decoupled classes.
-These classes will be organized in packages structure which will reflect the core concepts of application's business domain.
-You'll be using standard design and architectural patterns, so your code will read like a book.
+After completing this course, you'll start writing clean and readable code.
+Different features will be encapsulated in small, decoupled classes which will be organized into meaningful packages to reflect your application's business domain.
+You'll be using standard design and architectural patterns, so other developers will have easier time ramping up on your code.
 And much, much more...

 No more Activities and Fragments having thousands of lines of code.
 No more code duplication.
 No more changes in many different places each time you add a new feature.
 No more spaghetti code!

-Over the years, I held several positions as a corporate Android developer.
-More recently, I wrote Android applications as a freelancer and consulted companies about their Android projects.
-The material in this course summarizes years of my professional experience with Android applications of many different types.
-You can learn all that in just several hours and gain the knowledge that most Android developers either learn the hard way, or never learn at all.
+Over the years, I worked as a corporate Android developer, wrote Android applications as a freelancer and, today, I consult companies about their Android projects and train their developers.
+The material in this course summarizes years of professional experience with many different types of Android applications.